Ayurveda Tips for Monsoon

 Climatic division of the year in Bharat- as per Ayurveda

 |Grishma||Jyestha, Ashadha(Mid May to Mid July)||Summer

 |Hemant||Margsheersha, Paush (Mid November to Mid January)||Winter season|

-These growing incidences of ailments due to accumulated vata and pitta dosha needs to be pacified with intake of medicines, proper diet and lifestyle modification.
+These growing incidences of ailments due to accumulated Vata and pitta dosha needs to be pacified with the intake of medicines, proper diet, and lifestyle modification.
 The excessive doshas should be eliminated through the body (detoxification) with the help of Panchakarma.
 Ayurvedic texts recommend specific Shodhan therapy (detox program) as per the season for everybody.
 This is a part of Rutucharya (Seasonal regime) –

 - Vaman in Vasant rutu

 Importance of Basti – “Basti is half of the medicinal therapy or even the complete treatment”.